splooood/AnswerBot/README.md

 # AnswerBot
-A little discord bot I made for some school friends.
+AnswerBot is a Discord Bot made by Baddymax and Splode for a group of school friends.
-Nothing too special.
-There's commands that give the answers to the homework, and that's basically it.
+This works pretty simple.
+By using the Message event, it detects if someone says a "command" (e.g "!commands"), and it replies with an embed (e.g "Here are my commands: etc.")